Intervertebral disc extrusion / degenerative disc disease

 Neurological signs may also be present and will depend upon the location of the lesion.
 Symptoms can range from mild weakness, loss of coordination and ataxia to paralysis, faecal or urinary incontinence and loss of sensation in the legs.

 Definite diagnosis is usually made using either CT (computed tomography) or MRI (magnetic resonance imaging).
-These tests can help confirm if there is a disc herniation, where it is and will also show up other possible causes of spinal pain such as a tumour.
+These tests can help confirm if there is a disc herniation, where it is and will also rule out other causes for the neurological signs.

 Fibro-cartilaginous embolism (FCE)